chipsalliance/chisel/docs/src/explanations/properties.md

 To understand the `Object` graph that is constructed, we will consider an entrypoint to elaboration, and then show a hypothetical JSON representation of the `Object` graph.
-The details of how we go from IR to an `Object` graph are outside the scope of this document, and implemented by external tools.
+The details of how we go from IR to an `Object` graph are outside the scope of this document, and implemented by related tools.

 If we elaborate `Top`, the `descriptions` output `Property` is our entrypoint to the `Object` graph.
 Within it, there are two `Object`s, the `CSRDescription`s of